-Describes how XNA Game Studio can copy executable and media files to the Xbox 360 retail console once you are ready to deploy them.
+XNA Game Studio Express can copy executable and media files to the Xbox 360 retail console once you are ready to deploy them.
 As you develop your Xbox 360 game, it is convenient to be able to deploy your game executable to your console quite frequently for testing purposes.

-Before deploying, though, you will first have to establish a connection between the console and your computer, using the XNA Game Studio Device Center dialog box.
-For a detailed explanation of this process, see Connecting to Your Xbox 360 Console with XNA Game Studio 3.0.
+Before deploying, though, you will first have to establish a connection between the console and your computer, using the XNA Game Studio Express Options dialog box.
+For a detailed explanation of this process, see XNA Game Studio Express Xbox 360 Options Page.

 Deploying Your Game